 - 1. Finding a Network Provider. - 2.
-A secure portal for you to check the status of your Claims, make payments and obtain a copy of your Member ID card.

-- 3. Our programs and services, including programs to help you get and stay healthy.

-- 4. Member Rights and Responsibilities.
+Locate other Providers (e.g. Hospitals and pharmacies). - 3.
+A secure portal for you to check the status of your Claims, make payments and obtain a copy of your Member ID card. - 4.
+Our programs and services, including programs to help you get and stay healthy. - 5.
+Member Rights and Responsibilities.

-- 5. Notice of Privacy.
+- 6. Notice of Privacy.

-- 6. Current events and news.
+- 7. Current events and news.

-- 7. Deductible and Copayment accumulators.
+- 8. Deductible and Copayment accumulators.

-- 8. Our Formulary or Preferred Drug List.
+- 9. Our Formulary or Preferred Drug List.

-- 9. Selecting a Primary Care Provider.
+- 10. Selecting a Primary Care Provider.

+- 11. An online copy of this Evidence of Coverage (EOC).